A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Problem Setting and Related Works

 \textbf{Natural Image Quality Evaluator (NIQE)}: NIQE~\cite{mittal2012making} is a completely blind image quality assessment method.
 Without the requirement of knowledge about anticipated distortions in the form of training examples and corresponding human opinion scores, NIQE only makes use of measurable deviations from statistical regularities observed in natural images.
-It extracts a set of local (quality-aware) features from images based on a natural scene statistic (NSS) model, then fits the feature vectors to a multivariate Gaussian (MVG) model.
+It extracts a set of local features from images based on a natural scene statistic (NSS) model, then fits the feature vectors to a multivariate Gaussian (MVG) model.
 The quality of a test image is then predicted by the distance between its MVG model and the MVG model learned from a natural image:

-where $\nu_1$, $\nu_2$ and $\Sigma_1$, $\Sigma_2$ are the mean vectors and covariance matrices of the HR and SR image's MVG model.
+where $\nu_1$, $\nu_2$, and $\Sigma_1$, $\Sigma_2$ are the mean vectors and covariance matrices of the HR and SR image's MVG model, respectively.
 Notice that, a higher NQIE index indicates lower image perceptual quality.
-Compared with MOS, NIQE is a more convenient perceptual-evaluation method.
+Compared with MOS, NIQE is a more convenient perceptual evaluation method.

 \textbf{Ma}: Ma \emph{et al.}~\cite{ma2017learning} proposed a learning-based no-reference image quality assessment.
-It is designed to focus on SR images, while other learning-based methods are applied to images degraded by noise, compression, or fast fading rather than SR. It learns from perceptual scores based on human subject studies involving a large number of SR images.
-And then it quantifies the SR artifacts through three types of statistical properties, i.e., local/global frequency variations and spatial discontinuity.
-Then these features are modeled by three independent learnable regression forests respectively to fit the perceptual scores of SR images, $\hat{y}_n (n=1,2,3)$.
+It is designed to focus on SR images, while other learning-based methods are applied to images degraded by noise, compression, or fast fading rather than SR images.
+It learns from perceptual scores based on human subject studies involving a large number of SR images.
+Then, it quantifies the SR artifacts through three types of statistical properties, i.e., local/global frequency variations and spatial discontinuity.
+Afterward, these features are modeled by three independent learnable regression forests respectively to fit the perceptual scores of SR images, $\hat{y}_n (n=1,2,3)$.
 The final predicted quality score is $\hat{y}=\sum_n \lambda_n\cdot\hat{y}_n$, and the weight $\lambda$ is learned by minimizing $\lambda^*=\mathop{\arg\min}_{\lambda} (\sum_n \lambda_n\cdot\hat{y}_n-y)^2$.

-Ma performs well on matching the perceptual scores of SR images, but it is still limited compared with other learning-based no-reference methods, since it can only assess the quality degradation arising from the distortion types on which they have been trained.
+Ma performs well on matching the perceptual scores of SR images but is still limited as compared with other learning-based no-reference methods since it can only assess the quality degradation arising from the distortion types on which they have been trained.